intel/neural-compressor/docs/source/migration.md

 Intel Neural Compressor is a powerful open-source Python library that runs on Intel CPUs and GPUs, which delivers unified interfaces across multiple deep-learning frameworks for popular network compression technologies such as quantization, pruning, and knowledge distillation.
 We conduct several changes to our old APIs based on Intel Neural Compressor 1.X to make it more user-friendly and convenient for using.
 Just some simple steps could upgrade your code from Intel Neural Compressor 1.X to Intel Neural Compressor 2.X.

+> It should be noted that we will stop to support Intel Neural Compressor 1.X in the future.

 1. [Quantization](#model-quantization)
 2. [Pruning](#pruning)
 3. [Distillation](#distillation)